Board-Folk/Commodore-PC10-III-Reproduction/README.md

 [**Interactive BOM**][IBOM5.7a]

 ### 312628 Rev 6c

+* JMP690 & D690 - External Rechargable Battery Connection.
+Diode is for overcharging protection to a Lithium battery.
+Search Amazon for a lithium rechargeable battery 3.7v 2 pin header.
+The External connector Pin 1 GND, Pin 2 +5v (next to the diode)

-The original board had some bodge wires and resistors.
+* The original board had some bodge wires and resistors.
 This Reproduction has them built in.

 [**Interactive BOM**][IBOM6c]